Everest Base Camp Trek with Overnight

 On this Everest Base Camp Trek our guides will show you an enchanting Nepal, a country of hospitable people, beautiful scenery, and a large variety of cultural traditions.
-This blend of outdoor adventure and cultural exploration is a great way to experience the Himalayan Mountains — perhaps the world’s most impressive mountains.
+This tour blends outdoor adventure and cultural exploration and is a great way to experience the Himalayan Mountains — perhaps the world’s most impressive mountains.

 Our carefully crafted itinerary ensures proper acclimatization, allowing you to fully enjoy one of the world’s great treks and the non-technical ascent of 18,450 foot / 5624 meter Kala Pattar.
 Discover why this has become one of our most rewarding journeys and a Mountain Madness Classic, developed by our founder Scott Fischer.
 You’ll enjoy our decades of experience in Nepal with the best possible service and a time-honored connection to Nepal.
 And if you’re feeling feisty, add Island Peak to your itinerary and climb a peak over 20,000-ft / 6000-meter!

 Spring trekkers get close to base camp action and spend the night there elbow to elbow with the expeditions from all over the world waiting for their chance to reach the lofty peak of the world!

 Open your tent door in the morning at base camp with a cup of hot milk tea in hand to start the day.
 Then enjoy the spectacular views and rays of morning sun beaming down over the shoulder of the highest mountain on the planet.
 There are few places like this in the world.
 Take it all in.

 The adventure starts with a full day tour of Kathmandu’s famous Hindu temples and Buddhist stupas.
 With seven United Nations World Heritage Sites in the valley, you can step back in time to the Golden Age of Nepal’s art and architectural history, as well as see the richness of its modern daily life.